 - There will be washrooms assigned to learning cohorts. - No more than one student will be allowed in a washroom at a time.
 Students will line up 2-metres apart.
 Spacing dots will be installed.
 A green/red stop/go marker will be placed on the floor of each washroom.
 RED indicates IT IS NOT OPEN.
 Students must obey this sign. - Water fountains will not be available; however, water fillers will be.
-Students and staff should bring water bottles to school preferably filled. - It is recommended that Prep teachers supporting multiple cohorts provide Prep time in the Regular teachers' classroom. - Staff must physically distance in staff rooms unless from same learning groups - Parents that drop off and pick up their children are asked to leave the school grounds promptly and to not socialize on school grounds as we have a large group of bussing students to manage. - Parents and guardians are asked to drop off their students and only enter the building if they have made an appointment or invited to attend a meeting at the school.
+Students and staff should bring water bottles to school preferably filled. - It is recommended that Prep teachers supporting multiple cohorts provide Prep time in the Regular teachers' classroom. - Staff must physically distance in staff rooms unless from same learning groups - Parents and guardians are asked to drop off their students and only enter the building if they have made an appointment or invited to attend a meeting at the school.
 Please do not enter classrooms.